fork/craft-embeds/README.md

     ```
     composer require fork/embeds
     ```
 4. In the Control Panel, go to Settings → Plugins and click the “Install” button for Embeds.
+This will also install Redactor if it wasn't already installed before.

 ## Embeds Overview

--Insert text here-
+This plugin adds a Redactor plugin which enables editors to set markers between paragraphs in a redactor field.
+These markers then work as placeholders for blocks from a matrix field (_embeds_).
+In the current development phase, this plugin only supports one redactor field and one matrix field whit the names _embedsCopy_ and _embeds_.
+The install migration of the plugin creates these fields automatically and also adds a Redactor configuration file for the copy field. **Warning**: Renaming the handles of these fields breaks the plugin!
+The matrix field will be empty.
+Redactor will be installed automatically by the install migration of this plugin.

 ## Configuring Embeds

--Insert text here-
+Currently there are no configuration options.

 ## Using Embeds

--Insert text here-
+Add the two fields to any of your EntryTypes' FieldLayout and don't forget to add some MatrixBlocks to the embeds field.
+When you add an embed marker to the copy text and add blocks to the matrix field, the plugin will show you which embed will appear at which placeholder.

 ## Embeds Roadmap

 Some things to do, and ideas for potential features:

+* Fix the merging of copy and embeds
+* Enable using multiple fields via plugin settings
-* Release it
+*

 Brought to you by [Fork Unstable Media GmbH](https://fork.de)